zuzukin/whl2conda/doc/limitations.md

-*whl2conda* currently only supports conversion ofgeneric pure python wheels into noarch python conda packages.
+*whl2conda* currently only supports conversion of generic pure python wheels into noarch python conda packages.

 It has the following limitations, some of which might be addressed in future